creatorsgarten/videos/data/videos/hacktoberfest2022/blog.md

 ---
-name: How to contribute tech community with your blog
+title: How to contribute tech community with your blog
 speaker: Monthira Chayabanjonglerd
 event: hacktoberfest2022
 slug: blog